 General Election - 11/08/2016**

-President of the United States, U.S. Senate, U.S. House, State Assembly, State Senate, City Council Bronx 17, Judge of the Civil Court - District, Judge of the Civil Court - County, Female State Committee, Male State Committee, Female District Leader, Male District Leader, County Committee, Delegate to Judicial Convention, Alternate Delegate to the Judicial Convention
+President of the United States, U.S. Senate, U.S. House, State Assembly, State Senate, City Council Bronx 17, City Council Staten Island 51, Judge of the Civil Court - District, Judge of the Civil Court - County, and Juistice of the Supreme Court.

 There are no ballot measures for New York.